Kundank21/Multivariate-Data-Analysis/README.md

-# Multivariate-Data-Analysis
+# Multivariate Data Analysis and Classification Techniques
-Conducted supervised and unsupervised learning on multivariate data comparing performance and model suitability
+This repository contains work on the application of supervised and unsupervised learning techniques on multivariate datasets, with a focus on outlier detection, classification, and distribution comparison.

-I employed statistical techniques and exploratory data analysis to compare iris species distributions in the Iris dataset.
-Utilizing multivariate datasets, I computed and described multivariate quantile contours, revealing key features.
-Additionally, I applied various classifiers (depth-based, SVM-based, K-NN-based, and kernel density function-based) on Heart Disease and Breast Cancer Wisconsin datasets, evaluating their empirical misclassification probabilities.
-I proposed a methodology for outlier detection and estimation in an infinite-dimensional data space, implementing it on generated data with embedded outliers.
-Furthermore, I developed an estimator for a regression model in L2[0, 1] space and assessed its performance through simulation studies.
-Independence testing on multivariate data helped determine the relationship between distributions associated with two samples.
-Lastly, I estimated regression functions and their derivatives using local polynomial mean and median approaches for a dataset suitable for non-parametric regression models, comparing the performance of the obtained estimators.
+Project Overview
+The primary objective of this project is to analyze multivariate data, develop classifiers, and evaluate model suitability across different methods.
+Key aspects include computing multivariate quantiles, outlier detection, and comparing distributions using advanced statistical techniques.

+Key Features

+Multivariate Quantiles and Outlier Detection - Employed statistical techniques and exploratory data analysis (EDA) to compute multivariate quantile contours and detect outliers using Principal Components Analysis (PCA).

+Classifier Development - Developed various classifiers for multidimensional data using the following methods:

+Data Depth Method
+Support Vector Machines (SVM)
+K-Nearest Neighbors (K-NN)
+Random Forest

+Distribution Comparison - Designed a test based on the Data Depth method to assess whether two distributions originate from the same underlying population.

+Datasets Used
+Iris Dataset: Used for species distribution analysis and feature comparison.
+Heart Disease Dataset: Applied classifiers to predict heart disease presence.
+Breast Cancer Wisconsin Dataset: Evaluated empirical misclassification probabilities for breast cancer diagnosis.

+Methodology
+Exploratory Data Analysis (EDA) - Analyzed the structure of the datasets to identify key features, relationships, and potential outliers.

+Outlier Detection with PCA - Used PCA to reduce dimensionality and identify outliers in multivariate data.

+Classifier Evaluation - Compared model performance across various classifiers by calculating empirical misclassification probabilities.

+Distribution Testing - Implemented a statistical test using Data Depth techniques to determine if two datasets come from the same distribution.